jnuyens/freedomev/README.md

 You need root access on the Central Instrument Display of your Tesla.
 Currently only tested on my Model X. I suppose it will also work on the Model S.
 The latest generation of Model S/X and the Model 3 might be more problematic _for now_ as they use an Intel based board instead of the ARM based Linux system.
-If someone has root to such a Tesla, we might get FreedomEV working relative easily.
+If someone has root to such a Tesla, we might get FreedomEV working.
+Aside from root access, we need some kind of 'persistence across reboot'.
+On the MCU 1.0 and 2.0 cars this is easily accomplished using the crontab as it reads from a read/writeable /var filesystem.

 ## Installation - easy way: prepare a USB stick from a Linux desktop system
 You need a USB stick to insert into the car - best 16 or 32GB, formatted as ext4.